(08) 6235 7500

 Raya Sara, Associate Principal Lower School, Line Management of G and T Program

-Nat Dowd, Gifted and Talented Program Coordinator
+Natalie Dowd, Gifted and Talented Program Coordinator